The Department of Justice's Investor-Unfriendly Mortgage Settlements

 In the aftermath of the global financial crisis, the Justice Department might be fairly criticized for many things, including--according to some commentators--failing to hold individual bank executives accountable for alleged criminal activity.
 (See Matt Taibbi’s recent Rolling Stone article for one such account.)
 You may or may not believe that bank executives should have gone to jail.
 But it is undeniable that the Justice Department’s mortgage-related settlements with the major banks failed to reflect investor interests.

-Scott Cooley does not own shares in any of the securities mentioned above.
+Scott Cooley does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.